JustAnyones/Plugin-creator-website/docs/docs/reference/technical/loading-order.md

 - **if file ends with .ttplugin**

-    If file is included inside another plugin, will throw an error.
+    If file is included inside another plugin file such as a zip, will throw an error.
     If file is in a directory or subdirectory where plugin.manifest was defined, will throw an error.

     Otherwise, the file will be decrypted/extracted and loaded like a directory immediately.